danvy/win10demo/README.md

 - The AppService project (Win10DemoService.csproj)
 Each feature is illustrated in a single file.
 Ex :
 There no external dependency or third party library.
+Here are the APIs/features used :
+- SplitView (Menu with hamburger)
+- CalendarView (Calendar with decade, year and month view)
+- AdaptiveTriggers (Change VisualState without code behind)
+- InkCanvas (Pen, mouse and touch strokes canvas)
+- KeyAccelerators (Shortcut defined in XAML)
+- LaunchFolderAsync (Open a folder in Winodws Explorer)
+- QueryUriSupportAsync (Check if an app is installed)
+- LaunchUriForResultsAsync (Launch an app and wait for some result)
+- AppService (Like micro webservice for modern apps)
+- MapControl (Graphical maps)
+- AdaptiveMediaStream (HLS & MPEG DASH video support)
+- RelativePanel (New layout control that define relation between controls)
+- SpeechSynthesizer (Text to speech)
+- Battery (Battery information)
+- MemoryManager (Memory information)
+- TitleBar (Title bar can match your theme)

 ##Requirements
 A machine with